ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/jumphost.md

 4. To test, connect to the jumphost server via SSH with: `ssh <jumphost-user>@<jumphost-ip>`

-5. If the key has been copied you can use the `Use SSH keys` option instead of `Use credentials`.
+5. If the key has been copied, you can use the `Use SSH keys` option instead of `Use credentials`.

 ### Disabling Jumphost Connection